JasperHG90/MOOCs/README.md

 **This software is licensed under the General Public License v.3**

+## Contact, Feedback & Collaboration

+If you have questions, comments, or if you would like to collaborate, please contact me at: j.h.ginn[at]cdh.leidenuniv.nl

 ## Introduction

 This repository contains semi-cleaned scripts and documentation which you can use to pre-process Coursera MOOC data dumps.
 It further contains several "helper functions" for pre-processing MOOC data.
 Most of the scripts have been written in the [R statistical Language](http://www.r-project.org/).
 Some of them are written in [Python](https://www.python.org/).
 This repository of scripts will be updated regularly.